LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 As loading a Prolog module varies between Prolog systems, the actual loading directive or goal is preferably done from the application :term:`loader file`.
-An advantage of this approach is that it contributes to a clean separation between *loading* and *using* a resource with the loader file being the central point that loads all application resources (complex applications often use a *hierarchy* of loader files but the main idea remains the same).
+An advantage of this approach is that it contributes to a clean separation between *loading* and *using* a resource, with the loader file being the central point that loads all application resources (complex applications often use a *hierarchy* of loader files, but the main idea remains the same).

 As an example, assume that we need to call predicates defined in a CLP(FD) Prolog library, which can be loaded using ``library(clpfd)`` as the file